PRIVACY NOTICE FOR PARENTS / CARERS OF PUPILS ATTENDING PIXMORE JUNIOR SCHOOL

 To find out more about the NPD, go to: https://www.gov.uk/government/publications/national-pupil-database-user-guide-and-supporting-information

 Requesting access to your personal data

-Under data protection legislation, parents / carers have the right to request access to information about them that we hold (“Subject Access Request”).
-To make a request for your child’s personal data, or be given access to your child’s educational record, contact the appropriate school office or email the Data Protection Officer (see ‘Contact’ below).
+Under data protection legislation, parents, carers have the right to request access to any information that we hold about them.
+To make a request for your personal information, or be given access to your child’s educational record, contact the appropriate school office or email the Data Protection Officer (see ‘Contact’ below).
 Please be aware that in certain situations such as, but not restricted to safeguarding, this data may not be disclosed.

 No fee usually required

 You will not usually have to pay a fee to access your personal information (or to exercise any of the other rights).
 However, we may charge a reasonable fee if your request for access is manifestly unfounded or excessive.
 Alternatively, we may refuse to comply with the request in such circumstances.